Jean-Claude Parrot

-Jean-Claude Parrot (born 24 July 1937) was National President of the Canadian Union of Postal Workers between 1977 and 1992, and its chief negotiator for eighteen years.
+Jean-Claude Parrot (born 24 July 1936) was the National President of the Canadian Union of Postal Workers between 1977 and 1992, and its chief negotiator for eighteen years.
 Parrot led the union through several national postal strikes and was responsible for cultivating the union's reputation as a militant organization that made pathbreaking gains in collective bargaining that would later be adopted by other unions.

 Early life

-Parrot became a postal clerk in Montreal in 1954.
+Parrot was born in Montreal.
+He became a postal clerk in Montreal in 1954.

-Union Activism
+Union activism

 Parrot became CUPW's national negotiator in 1975.
 The 1975 negotiations led to a 43-day national strike.

 During the 1978 negotiations, the Canadian federal government imposed back-to-work legislation.
 In defiance, postal workers remained on strike for seven days after the legislation took effect.
 Parrot was eventually jailed for two months in 1979 for refusing to tell postal workers to return to work.

 He led postal workers to many victories such as the conversion of Canada Post into a Crown Corporation, breakthroughs in collective bargaining such as paid maternity leave, and CUPW's 1989 victory in a winner-take-all certification vote that doubled the size of the union.